openhab/openhab-docs/ui/personal-widgets.md

 In addition to being the basis for the OH components, the F7 components themselves are available as options in the widget editor.
 As a general rule, the F7 components will have more configuration and style flexibility than their OH counterparts.
 So, their use is recommended when there is something about the component that needs to be configured in a way different than what is set in the OH version.
-Of course, the F7 components do not have the OH specific functions available, so while they can have values based on Items using the epxression system, they cannot easily be used to trigger rules, update Items or variables, etc.
+Of course, the F7 components do not have the OH specific functions available, so while they can have values based on Items using the expression system, they cannot easily be used to trigger rules, update Items or variables, etc.

 The most commonly used F7 components will likely be `f7-block`, `f7-row`, and `f7-col`.
 These all generate a simple `<div>` element with one base F7 class (`block`, `row`, and `col` respectively).
 These components are therefore useful as fundamental building-blocks of widget or page.
 The list components `f7-list-item` and `f7-list-item-row` can often be useful as well given the flexibility they provide for complex structure inside a list.

-Any of the OH components that allow [wiget actions](building-pages.html#actions) include easy configuration for using some other widget as a popup or popover.
+Any of the OH components that allow [widget actions](building-pages.html#actions) include easy configuration for using some other widget as a popup or popover.
-If, however, there is need for the popup or popover to be built-in with a single widget (e.g., to add a widget to the [marketplace](https://community.openhab.org/c/marketplace/ui-widgets/75) that includes a popup or popover), the `f7-popup` and `f7-popover` component can be used and the open or closed status of that modal object controled by the `popupOpen`, `popupClose`, `popoverOpen`, and `popoverClose` properties available in many of the other f7 components and their OH derivaties.
+If, however, there is need for the popup or popover to be built-in with a single widget (e.g., to add a widget to the [marketplace](https://community.openhab.org/c/marketplace/ui-widgets/75) that includes a popup or popover), the `f7-popup` and `f7-popover` component can be used and the open or closed status of that modal object controlled by the `popupOpen`, `popupClose`, `popoverOpen`, and `popoverClose` properties available in many of the other f7 components and their OH derivates.

 #### Popup example